the-nix-way/nix-flake-examples/rust-shell/README.md

 ./target/release/nix-flakes-rust
 ```

-> **Note**: this flake doesn't convert the Rust dependencies into Nix dependencies.
-It just provides a "pure" Nix environment for using [Cargo].
+> This flake doesn't convert the Rust dependencies into Nix dependencies.
+It only provides a "pure" Nix environment for using [Cargo].

 [cargo]: https://cargo.rs